-- (b) Be in a form approved by the Director of Finance; - (c) State the Foundation Trust terms and conditions of trade; and - (d) Only be issued to, and used by, those duly authorised by the Chief Executive. - 6.16.2.7 Managers must ensure that they comply fully with the guidance and limits specified by the Director of Finance and that: - (a) All contracts other than for a simple purchase permitted within the Scheme of Delegation or delegated budget, leases, tenancy agreements and other commitments which may result in a liability are notified to the Director of Finance in advance of any commitment being made; - (b) Contracts above specified thresholds are advertised and awarded in accordance with EU and GATT rules on public procurement; - (c) Where consultancy advice is being obtained, the procurement of such advice must be in accordance with guidance issued by the Department of Health.
-Where an officer certifying accounts relies upon other officers to do preliminary checking, he/she shall wherever possible, ensure that those who check delivery or execution of work act independently of those who have placed orders and negotiated prices and terms; - (d) No order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to directors or employees, other than: - Isolated gifts of a trivial character or inexpensive seasonal gifts, such as calendars - Conventional hospitality, such as lunches in the course of working visits (e) No requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Director of Finance on behalf of the Chief - Executive; All goods, services, or works are ordered on an official order except works and services executed in accordance with a contract and purchases from petty cash - or on purchasing cards;

-(g) Verbal orders must only be issued very exceptionally by an employee - designated by the Chief Executive and only in cases of emergency or urgent necessity.
-These must be confirmed by an official order, and clearly marked "Confirmation Order"; - Orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds; - (i) Goods are not taken on trial or loan in circumstances that could commit the Foundation Trust to a future uncompetitive purchase; - (j) Changes to the list of directors/employees authorised to certify invoices are notified to the Director of Finance; - (k) Purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Director of Finance; - (I) Petty cash records are maintained in a form as determined by the Director of Finance; and
+- 6.16.2.6 Official Orders must, where not generated by the Trust's computerised procurement system: - (a) Be consecutively numbered; - (b) Be in a form approved by the Director of Finance; - (c) State the Foundation Trust terms and conditions of trade; and - (d) Only be issued to, and used by, those duly authorised by the Chief Executive. - 6.16.2.7 Managers must ensure that they comply fully with the guidance and limits specified by the Director of Finance and that: - (a) All contracts other than for a simple purchase permitted within the Scheme of Delegation or delegated budget, leases, tenancy agreements and other commitments which may result in a liability are notified to the Director of Finance in advance of any commitment being made; - (b) Contracts above specified thresholds are advertised and awarded in accordance with EU and GATT rules on public procurement; - (c) Where consultancy advice is being obtained, the procurement of such advice must be in accordance with guidance issued by the Department of Health.
+Where an officer certifying accounts relies upon other officers to do preliminary checking, he/she shall wherever possible, ensure that those who check delivery or execution of work act independently of those who have placed orders and negotiated prices and terms; - (d) No order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to directors or employees, other than: - Isolated gifts of a trivial character or inexpensive seasonal gifts, such as calendars - Conventional hospitality, such as lunches in the course of working visits - (e) No requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Director of Finance on behalf of the Chief Executive; - All goods, services, or works are ordered on an official order except works and services executed in accordance with a contract and purchases from petty cash or on purchasing cards; - (g) Verbal orders must only be issued very exceptionally by an employee designated by the Chief Executive and only in cases of emergency or urgent necessity.
+These must be confirmed by an official order, and clearly marked "Confirmation Order"; - (h) Orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds; - (i) Goods are not taken on trial or loan in circumstances that could commit the Foundation Trust to a future uncompetitive purchase; - (j) Changes to the list of directors/employees authorised to certify invoices are notified to the Director of Finance; - (k) Purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Director of Finance; - (I) Petty cash records are maintained in a form as determined by the Director of Finance; and - (m) Orders are not required to be raised for utility bills, NHS recharges and ad hoc services such as private hospital fees.
+Payments must be authorised in accordance with the delegated limits set for non pay. - 6.16.2.8 The Chief Executive and Director of Finance shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within CONCODE and the Capital